The Great Desert Adventure

-- Yellow: I think that I can design, build and program a solution.
+- Yellow: I think I can design, build, and program a solution.

-- Green: I can design, build and program a solution, and I can help a friend do it too.
+- Green: I can design, build, and program a solution, and I can help a friend do it too.

-- In their small groups, have your pupils discuss their experiences working together.
+- In their small groups, have your students discuss their experiences working together.